 Various games I've made.
 Older games may be on my LD games page.
 Games from December 11th 2016 onwards should work on all hardware.
 Older games will likely not work if you have a GPU that cannot compile GLSL 3.3, or otherwise does not support the "layout" functionality.
 If any of this work interests you, feel free to check out my CV.

 If Rambo were a capsule.
-My first time making a third person shooter, and also my finishing a game in Unity.
+My first time making a third person shooter, and also my first time finishing a game in Unity.
 Due to my inexperience with Unity and how scene loading worked, I opted to instead just have the level slowly expand.
 I feel this gives the game a good pacing.
 WASD/Space + Mouse, R to swap weapon slots Also supports gamepad (though will require rebinding in launcher).
 Made over 3 weeks for the "Rising Star" code competition run by Sumo Digital (finalist).
 Made with Unity

 Epilepsy warning!
 A first person game about perception.
 Inspired mainly by "Antichamber", as well as abstract art in general.
 I played with shaders a lot and really tried to generate an atmosphere of claustrophobia or dread.
 WASD/Space + Mouse Made in 48 hours for LD37 - Theme: One Room Made with C++/SFML/OpenGL/Bullet